MagiZAP/mProfit/README.md

-# mProfit Magi - Magi all in one Calculator
+# mProfit - Magi all in one Calculator
 **This is a Magi (XMG) mining and staking (mPoW/mPoS) calculator.**

 ---